wsoule/dotfiles-cli/README.md

 Available Commands:
-  onboard     Complete developer onboarding and environment setup  🎯 NEW! github      Set up GitHub with SSH keys                          🔐 NEW! add         Add packages to your configuration backup      Backup your configuration to a file brewfile    Generate a Brewfile from your configuration
+  onboard     Complete developer onboarding and environment setup  🎯 NEW! github      Set up GitHub with SSH keys                          🔐 NEW! share       Share your configuration with others                 🤝 NEW! clone       Clone a shared configuration                         📥 NEW! templates   Browse and use configuration templates               📚 NEW! discover    Discover shared configurations from community        🔍 NEW! add         Add packages to your configuration backup      Backup your configuration to a file brewfile    Generate a Brewfile from your configuration